ANALYSIS-Europe's retailers brace for cutback Christmas

 While Christmas 2022 looks extremely tough, market conditions in the 2023-24 financial year look set to be even worse as any savings consumers built up during the pandemic are wiped out and retailers face the most marked rise in the cost of doing business for many years.

-(Reporting by James Davey in London and Rachel More in Berlin; additional reporting by Elisa Anzolin in Milan and Corina Pons in Madrid; writing by James Davey; Editing by Matt Scuffham and Kirsten Donovan)
+(Reporting by James Davey in London and Rachel More in Berlin; additional reporting by Mimosa Spencer in Paris, Elisa Anzolin in Milan and Corina Pons in Madrid; writing by James Davey; Editing by Matt Scuffham, Kirsten Donovan and Toby Chopra)

 ((james.davey@thomsonreuters.com))